 Several treatments can help people with both acute and chronic cases of HCV.

 Some people will clear both types of HCV infection from their bodies without taking medications.
-For those with an acute HCV infection, this clearing can occur in 15–25 percent of people.
+For those with an acute HCV infection, this clearing can occur in

 Treatment for HCV also reduces the risk of the HCV infection becoming chronic, however.